named-data/mini-ndn/README.md

 ### What is Mini-NDN?

-Mini-NDN is a lightweight networking emulation tool that enables testing, experimentation, and research on the NDN platform.
-Based on [Mini-CCNx](https://github.com/chesteve/mn-ccnx) which is a fork of [Mininet](https://github.com/mininet/mininet), Mini-NDN uses the NDN libraries, NFD, NLSR, and tools released by the [NDN project](http://named-data.net/codebase/platform/) to emulate an NDN network on a single system.
+Mini-NDN is a lightweight networking emulation tool that enables testing, experimentation, and research on the NDN platform based on [Mininet](https://github.com/mininet/mininet).
+Mini-NDN uses the NDN libraries, NFD, NLSR, and tools released by the [NDN project](http://named-data.net/codebase/platform/) to emulate an NDN network on a single system.

 Mini-NDN is open and free software licensed under the GPL 3.0 license.
 Mini-NDN is free to all users and developers.
 For more information about licensing details and limitations,